Cliftleigh

 Health performance in Cliftleigh is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Cliftleigh faces significant health challenges as assessed by AreaSearch.
+Cliftleigh faces significant health challenges, as indicated by AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are high across various health conditions that affect both younger and older age groups.

-Private health cover is exceptionally high at approximately 59% of the total population (1,599 people), compared to 51.9% in Rest of NSW.
-The most common medical conditions are mental health issues and asthma, impacting 13.2% and 12.2% of residents respectively.
-Conversely, 65.9% of residents report being completely clear of medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 4.4% of residents aged 65 and over (119 people), lower than the 23.4% in Rest of NSW.
+Private health cover is exceptionally high in Cliftleigh at approximately 59% of the total population (1,599 people), compared to 51.9% across Regional NSW.
+The most prevalent medical conditions are mental health issues and asthma, affecting 13.2 and 12.2% of residents respectively.
+However, 65.9% of residents report being completely clear of medical ailments, slightly higher than the 63.3% reported in Regional NSW.
+Working-age individuals face notable health challenges due to elevated chronic condition rates.
+Cliftleigh has a lower proportion of seniors aged 65 and over at 4.6% (125 people), compared to 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health